Skip to Content

 Find Out What’s Permitted in the Parks

 Before you pack, you should find out if what you’re trying to bring with you is even allowed in the parks.
-Selfie sticks, for example, are banned from property and coolers over 24”x15” in size are not permitted.
+Selfie sticks, for example, are banned from the property, and coolers over 24”x15” in size are not permitted.

 Taking time to make sure what’s permitted in the parks can help you save luggage space.
 For a complete list of what’s prohibited in the parks, click here.